danger12001/recomed-assessment/README.md

 ### Setup:
-Type the following into your terminal to install the required packages.
+Clone the repository then type the following into your terminal to install the required packages.

 $ npm install